Home Contact Us FAQ Links Race Results Archives

 Pharaoh (GB)*

 b c 1753 (Chedworth's Moses - Howe's Mare, by Godolphin Arabian).
 Sire Line St. Victor Barb.
 Family 103.
 Bred by Earl Gower at Trentham, Staffordshire he was lightly raced.
 In 1757 he won a 500 guineas match at Newmarket beating the Duke of Bridgewater's bay filly and later won a 200 guineas match at the same place beating Lord Rockingham's Blakes.
 In his only start in 1758 he lost to Sir James Lowther's Whitelegs.
 In 1759 he won 1000 guineas at Newmarket in April beating the Duke of Cumberland's Rib.
 At the same place in May he won 300 guineas beating Sir James Lowther's Whisk.
 In 1760 at Newmarket he won 500 guineas beating the Duke of Cumberland's Moro.
-Lord Gower then sold him to Mr Stroud who raced him in plates however not being a very large horse and his age obliging him to carry great weight he was continually defeated and after his final start at Maidenhead in October of 1761 he was sold to America.
+Lord Gower then sold him to Mr Stroud who raced him in plates, however, not being a very large horse and his age obliging him to carry great weight he was continually defeated and after his final start at Maidenhead in October of 1761 he was sold to America.
 Sent to South Carolina in 176, he stood at Drayton Hall, near Ashley's Ferry from 1762 until 1771 after which there is no record.

-Philip 1st (IRE)
+Philip The First (IRE)

 ch c 1828 (Langar - Mare, by Queensberry).
 Sire Line Selim.
 Family 6-b.
 From four starts in two years he won the Anglesey Stakes and the Wellington Stakes.
 He sired Victoria (ch f 1834) the dam of Horn of Chase (ch c 1844 Harkaway) and Mustard (br f 1836) the fourth dam of Uncas (b c 1865 Stockwell).